 Management and performance fees earned from CIPs are eliminated from revenue upon consolidation.
-See Note 15, "Related Party Transactions" for additional information on management and performance fees earned from CIPs.
+See Note 14, "Related Party Transactions" for additional information on management and performance fees earned from CIPs.

-Third-party investors' ownership interest in CIPs is presented as redeemable noncontrolling interests in the unaudited condensed consolidated statements of financial condition as third-party investors have the right to withdraw their capital, subject to certain conditions.
-Net income attributable to third-party investors is reported as net income (loss) attributable to noncontrolling interests - consolidated investment products in the unaudited consolidated statements of operations.
+Third-party investors' ownership interest in CIPs is presented as redeemable noncontrolling interests in the Unaudited Condensed Consolidated Statements of Financial Condition as third-party investors have the right to withdraw their capital, subject to certain conditions.
+Net income attributable to third-party investors is reported as net income (loss) attributable to noncontrolling interests - consolidated investment products in the Unaudited Consolidated Statements of Operations.

-During the three months ended March 31, 2022, the Company determined that it no longer had a controlling financial interest in one series fund of Artisan Funds as a result of third party capital contributions.
-Upon loss of control, the fund was deconsolidated and the related assets, liabilities, and equity of the fund were derecognized from the Company's unaudited condensed consolidated statements of financial condition.
-There was no net impact to the unaudited consolidated statements of operations for the three months ended March 31, 2022.
-Artisan generally does not recognize a gain or loss upon deconsolidation of investment products as the assets and liabilities of CIPs are carried at fair value.
-Artisan's \$10.0 million direct equity investment was reclassified from investment assets of consolidated investment products to investment securities.
+During the three months ended March 31, 2021, the Company determined that it no longer had a controlling financial interest in one Artisan Private Fund upon the redemption of the Company's seed investment.
+Upon loss of control, the VIE was deconsolidated and the following assets, liabilities, and equity of the fund were derecognized from the Company's Unaudited Condensed Consolidated Statements of Financial Condition:

+As of January 1, 2021

+Assets of consolidated investment products

+Cash and cash equivalents \$ 34,823

+Accounts receivable and other 1,769

+Investment assets, at fair value 72,868

+Less: Amounts reclassified to investment securities (11,200)

+Total assets \$ 98,260

+Liabilities of consolidated investment products

+Accounts payable, accrued expenses, and other \$ 76,960

+Investment liabilities, at fair value 566

+Total liabilities \$ 77,526

+Redeemable noncontrolling interests \$ 20,734

+Total liabilities and equity \$ 98,260

+There was no net impact to the Unaudited Consolidated Statements of Operations for the three months ended March 31, 2021.
+Artisan generally does not recognize a gain or loss upon deconsolidation of investment products because the assets and liabilities of CIPs are carried at fair value.

-As of March 31, 2022, Artisan held direct equity investments of \$10.1 million in VIEs for which the Company does not hold a controlling financial interest.
+As of March 31, 2021, Artisan held direct equity investments of \$1.8 million in VIEs for which the Company does not hold a controlling financial interest.
 These direct equity investments consisted of seed investments in sub-funds of Artisan Global Funds and Artisan Private Funds, both of which are accounted for under the equity method of accounting because Artisan has significant influence over the funds.